 If you are just starting out on this journey, you may be required to have at least 4-8 weeks worth of HACCP records to be able to demonstrate system compliance.
 Your chosen third-party certification body will be able to provide you with further guidance on this.

 When the auditor has completed the audit, they will document any non-conformances observed.
 You will then have a specified time frame to fix any issues identified.
 When the auditor and certification body has reviewed your evidence of rectification and found it to be suitable, a HACCP certificate will then generally be issued.

 How long does an audit take?

-It really depends on the rules that apply to the type of certification you are trying to achieve and also the physical size of the food business.
-Food HACCP audits can take anywhere between 1 day and 5 days.
-Again, it depends on the audit scope.
+It really depends on the rules that apply to the type of certification you are trying to achieve and also the physical size of the food facility.
+HACCP audits can take anywhere between 1 day and 5 days depending on the audit scope.